AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: attribute_

 ### average inventory cost

 _noun_

-Product price, less coupons or discounts, plus freight and applicable taxes.
+Product price, less coupons, or discounts, plus freight and applicable taxes.
 The average is determined by adding the beginning cost of inventory each month, plus the ending cost of inventory for the last month of the period.

 _Term attributes:_